rvalenciaaz/rvalenciaaz.github.io/_pages/about.md

 Upcoming conferences
 ======

 I'll be attending the Uncovering Hidden Biology mini-symposium at Worcester College, Oxford on the 18th of September.
+[More details here]{https://www.uncoverhiddenbio.com/}